Car Accident Lawyers

 Techniques for Driving in the Fog

 Driving in the fog is a high risk for a car accident due to the low visibility.
 Fog can come on suddenly and sometimes take a while to fade.
 Here are a few techniques for driving in the fog that could potentially help you avoid a car accident.

 - Slow down.
 Like any other bad weather driving situation, slow down to be safe.

 - Turn on low-beam highlights.
 When visibility is low, turning on low-beam headlights will help make you more visible to other drivers as well as help you to see.
 Be sure to only turn on low-beam headlights.
 High-beam illumination reflects off the fog and back into your eyes causing even more problems.

 - Do not stop in the lane of traffic.
 It may seem tempting to just stop and wait for the fog to clear.
 However, stopping in the road when visibility is low could put you at risk of being hit by another vehicle that can’t see you.
 If you feel you must stop, be sure to pull over to a safe place far away from traffic.
 Also, be aware that leaving your lights on could indicate to other drivers that where you have pulled over is the lane of travel.
-This could cause you to be rear-ended.

 - Use the right-side pavement line as your guide while driving in the fog.
 The white painted line on the right side of the road is usually a great guide that is still visible even in the fog.
 Using the center line markings will guide you into oncoming traffic from the opposite direction and could cause a head-on car collision.

 Read our personal injury accident blog for local stories involving the following.

 You Pay Nothing Until We Win Your Case

 A fatal car accident of a child sledding in a Boise driveway was reported recently.
 Two children were sledding down a driveway when one of them slid out into the road.
 The child was hit by a car which was driving down the street at the time.
 Idaho State Police say the...read more